akeneo/pim-api-docs/content/rest-api/authentication.md

 Client IDs allow two things:
 - to ask for a token for a specific API user,
-- refreshing an expired token.
+- to refresh an expired token.

 This means that you will also need to [create an API user](#api-user-creation) in order to get this token.